epics-containers/epics-containers.github.io/docs/tutorials/create_beamline.md

 The last digit is the number of the release in that month.

-CalVer is described here: <https://calver.org/> and is used where semantic versioning is not appropriate because the repository contains a mix of dependencies and does not have a clear API.
+CalVer is described here: <https://calver.org/> and is used where semantic versioning is not appropriate because the repository contains a mix o dependencies and does not have a clear API.

 Note that 2024.2.1 represents the time that this tutorial was last updated.